 The Company's principal financial liabilities comprise of trade and other payables.
-The Company's principal financial assets include loans, trade and other receivables, cash and cash equivalents derived directly from its operations.
+The Company's principal financial assets include trade and other receivables, security deposits, cash and cash equivalents derived directly from its operations.

-The Company is exposed to foreign currency risk, credit risk and liquidity risk.
+The Company is exposed to credit risk and liquidity risk.
+The Company does not have any foreign currency transactions and borrowings and hence not exposed to foreign currency and interest rate risk.
 The Company's management oversees the management of these risks.
-The management provides assurance that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
+The 'management provides assurance that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.